devashree-shukla/SwiftMacro/README.md

 `@freestanding(expression)
 `

-2. Creates one or more declarations `@freestanding(declaration)
+2. Creates one or more declarations - Like struct, function, variable or type `@freestanding(declaration)
 `